 The neighborhood contact process provides an opportunity for people who live, work or otherwise pass by a development site to learn about a project before the owner submits for permits or applies for a land use review.
 The project applicant is responsible for initiating the neighborhood contact meeting.

 For certain projects, a meeting must be held before a land use review or permit can be submitted for a project.
-Neighborhood contact requirements are based on either the size of the building or whether certain land use reviews are required.
+Neighborhood contact requirements are based on either the size of the building or the number of lots being created as part of a land division.

 How to notify neighbors about a development project- neighborhood contact process